 3. Aphasia and other speech disorders

 Damage to parts of the brain responsible for language may cause aphasia.
 This impairs the expression and understanding of language as well as reading and writing.
 Aphasia may occur along with other speech disorders

 A speech-language pathologist will devise a therapy plan for you and your family.
 This may involve word boards, electronic devices and other methods to help improve communication.

 You may develop muscle tightness and pain in your leg or arm muscles soon after your stroke or months later.
 A physical therapist likely will recommend stretching and other exercises, plus possible splinting or bracing.

 Your doctor also may use injected botulinum toxin to reduce involuntary muscle tightening and pain from the stroke.

 5. Chronic headaches

 This complication is more common in those who have had a hemorrhagic stroke, as blood from the hemorrhage may irritate the brain.
 You should not use over-the-counter medications without consulting your doctor.
-He or she likely will refer you to a headache clinic, Dr. Sundararajan says.
+They likely will refer you to a headache clinic, Dr. Sundararajan says.